Strategic buyers need to qualify contract manufacturers skilled in computer production that can build products to stringent automotive standards.

 Featuring Lisa Bahash, Senior Vice President, Jabil Automotive & Transportation

-Over the past 20 years outsourcing to electronics manufacturing services (EMS) providers has been an integral strategy for electronics OEMs in the computer, telecommunications, industrial equipment and consumer electronics industries.
+Over the past 20 years outsourcing to electronics manufacturing services (EMS) providers has been an integral strategy for electronics OEMs in the computer, telecommunications, industrial equipment, and consumer electronics industries.

 Purchasers involved in outsourcing decisions at electronics OEMs often help choose which EMS providers their company should use and how many contract manufacturers their companies should have.

 Dan Panzica, chief analyst, outsourced manufacturing intelligence service for IHS Markit Technology, said that while the percentage of EMS business from the auto industry is relatively small, it is growing as more high-tech, computer-like systems such as infotainment systems are being installed in vehicles.
-Panzica said about 6 per cent of EMS revenue is derived from the automotive industry.
-Ten years ago, automotive accounted for about 1-2 per cent of EMS sales, said Panzica.
+Panzica said about 6 percent of EMS revenue is derived from the automotive industry.
+Ten years ago, automotive accounted for about 1-2 percent of EMS sales, said, Panzica.

 Of course, some EMS providers such as Foxconn, Flextronics, and Jabil Circuit have been involved in the auto industry for years.
 For instance, Jabil’s first customers were automotive OEMs when the EMS provider was founded in 1966.
-Jabil manufactured for Johnson Controls, Webasto and General Motors Co. and automotive has grown into a major focus for the St. Petersburg, Fla., -based company.
+Jabil manufactured for Johnson Controls, Webasto and General Motors Co. and automotive have grown into a major focus for the St. Petersburg, Fla., -based company.

 “Jabil’s automotive group is a strategic growth area for the company,” said Lisa Bahash, senior vice president, automotive & transportation.
 “Jabil builds ‘automotive certified high-quality printed circuit board assemblies, electronic modules and end-items to OEMs and tier 1 suppliers around the world,” she said.
-The boards and modules are used in a variety of systems, including engine control, battery management systems, in-car entertainment systems, multimedia in-dash systems and hands-free cellular communication among others.
+The boards and modules are used in a variety of systems, including engine control, battery management systems, in-car entertainment systems, multimedia in-dash systems, and hands-free cellular communication among others.

 Transitioning to automotive